A good universal weight for multiple recurrence averages with commuting transformations in norm: Introduction

-Throughout this paper, we will assume that the system $(X, \mathcal{F}, \mu, T)$ is ergodic, and the result holds for general measure-preserving system after we apply an ergodic decomposition.
-In the proof of the theorem, we will first consider the case where either $f_1$ or $f_2$ belongs to the orthogonal complement of the $k+1$-th Host-Kra-Ziegler factor \cite{HostKraNEA, Ziegler}.
-For that case, we will show that the averages converge to zero. \begin{theorem} Let notations be as in Theorem $\ref{main result}$.
+exists, so by Theorem \ref{FH}, Theorem \ref{mainThm} holds for the case where $f_1$ and $f_2$ belong to the $k+1$-th Host-Kra-Ziegler factor for $\mu$-a.e. $x \in X$; we call this set of full measure $\hat{X}$.

+It remains to show the existence of a set of full measure in which the averages converge in a case either $f_1$ or $f_2$ belongs to the orthogonal complement of $L^2(\mathcal{Z}_k)$.
+In other words, we need to prove the following:

+\begin{theorem} Let the notations be as in Theorem $\ref{mainThm}$.
 Suppose that $T$ is ergodic.
-If either $f_1$ or $f_2$ belongs to the orthogonal complement of the $k+1$-th Host-Kra-Ziegler factor of $T$, then there exists a set of full measure $X_{f_1, f_2}^1$ such that for any $x \in X_{f_1, f_2}^1$, we have
+If either $f_1$ or $f_2$ belongs to the orthogonal complement of the $k+1$-th Host-Kra-Ziegler factor of $T$, then there exists a set of full measure $\tilde{X}$ such that for any $x \in \hat{X}$, we have

-\end{theorem} Next, we will assume that both $f_1$ and $f_2$ belong to the $k+1$-th Host-Kra-Ziegler factor.
-In this case, the sequence $a_n = f_1(T^{an}x)f_2(T^{bn}x)$ can be approximated by a $k+1$-step nilsequence.
-Thus, the following estimate will be useful. \begin{theorem} Suppose $a_n$ is a $k+1$-step nilsequence for $k \geq 2$.
-Then